HRR Anchor and the TRIPS treadmill test

 You do not need to treat this as a search for perfect precision.

-You are trying to find a stable and believable reference point.
+You are trying to find a stable reference point.

 Suggested setup